List of gairaigo and wasei-eigo terms

-Gairaigo are Japanese words originating from, or based on, foreign-language (generally Western) terms.
+Gairaigo are Japanese words originating from, or based on, foreign-language, generally Western, terms.
 These include wasei-eigo (Japanese pseudo-anglicisms).
 Many of these loanwords derive from Portuguese, due to Portugal's early role in Japanese-Western interaction; Dutch, due to the Netherlands' relationship with Japan amidst the isolationist policy of sakoku during the Edo period; and from French and German, due to France and Germany's cultural and scientific prominence during Japan's modernization in the Meiji period.

-However, most come from English, the dominant world language today.
+Most come from English, the dominant world language today.
 Due to the large number of western concepts imported into Japanese culture during modern times, there are thousands of these English borrowings.
 These English words are informally referred to as having been "Nipponized".
-A few of them, such as "salaryman", have nevertheless been borrowed into English together with their Japanese meanings.
+A few of them, such as "salaryman", have been borrowed into English, together with their Japanese meanings.

-Japanese vocabulary also includes large numbers of words from Chinese, borrowed at various points throughout history.
+Japanese vocabulary includes large numbers of words from Chinese, borrowed at various points throughout history.
 However, since the Japanese language has such strong historical ties to the Chinese language, these loans are not generally considered gairaigo.